Related Articles

 Credit Score Overview

-Your credit score is a number that gives lenders and other interested parties an idea of your financial habits and are used when making certain decisions.
+Your credit score is a number that gives lenders and other interested parties an idea of your financial habits.
+This score is used to make certain lending or credit decisions.
 Scores range from 300 to 850 on both the FICO and VantageScore models, with higher scores indicating that you engage in good financial practices like paying your bills on time.What’s a Good Credit Score?

 Achieving and maintaining a good credit score is a goal for many people.
-In 2022, approximately 67% of Americans had scores of 670 or higher, putting them solidly in the “good” category.²So, what exactly counts as a good score?
-Credit scores range from 300 to 850 with 300 being the lowest (or worst) score and 850 being the highest (or best) score.
+According to Experian, in 2023, approximately 71.6% of Americans had scores of 670 or higher, putting them solidly in the “good” category.2So, what exactly counts as a good score?
+Credit scores range from 300 to 850, with 300 being the lowest (or worst) score and 850 being the highest (or best) score.
 But this largely depends on the scoring model you’re looking at.
-As mentioned, there are two credit modeling methods that lenders commonly use: FICO and VantageScore.
-With the FICO model, “Good” scores are between 670 and 739, “Very Good” scores are between 740 and 799, and “Exceptional” scores are 800 and above.³ Vantagescores have slightly different brackets, with scores of 661 to 780 considered “Good” and scores of 781 to 850 considered “Excellent”.⁴While these are the guidelines the models have established, lenders are free to set their own requirements.
+As mentioned, lenders commonly use two credit modeling methods: FICO and VantageScore.
+With the FICO model, “Good” scores are between 670 and 739, “Very Good” scores are between 740 and 799, and “Exceptional” scores are 800 and above.3 Vantagescores have slightly different brackets, with scores of 661 to 780 considered “Good” and scores of 781 to 850 considered “Excellent”.4While these are the guidelines the models have established, lenders are free to set their requirements.
 Some may consider a score as low as 650 to be a good score, while others may set the bar higher at 700.
-Due to these varying requirements, it may be helpful to compare lenders before you decide to apply for a financial product.Why Does Having a Good Credit Score Matter?
+Due to these varying requirements, comparing lenders before you decide to apply for a financial product may be helpful.Why Does Having a Good Credit Score Matter?

-Good credit scores show lenders that you’re a financially responsible person who pays their bills on time.
-This may translate to some meaningful benefits, such as:- Higher Likelihood of Approval.
-Lenders use your credit score as a way to gauge your riskiness as a borrower.
+Good credit scores tend to show lenders that you’re a financially responsible person who pays their bills on time.
+This strong credit score may translate to some meaningful benefits, such as:- Higher likelihood of approval.
+Lenders use your credit score to gauge your riskiness as a borrower.
 A higher score usually indicates lower risk and may make you more likely to be approved for a loan or new line of credit.

-- Access Prescreened Offers.
-Credit card issues often want to work with individuals with good credit scores and may send prescreened offers with unique benefits or rewards to encourage these individuals to apply.
+- Access prescreened offers.
+Credit card issuers often want to work with individuals with good credit scores and may send prescreened offers with unique benefits or rewards to encourage these individuals to apply.

-- Better Insurance Rates.
-Insurance companies often look at your credit history when deciding how much you should pay on your monthly premiums.
+- Better insurance rates.
+Insurance companies often examine your credit history when deciding how much you should pay in monthly premiums.
 The better your score is, the more likely you may be to have lower premiums.

 How to Improve Your Credit Score

-Aiming for a good credit score is a smart idea, but what should you do if your score is on the lower end?
+Aiming for a good credit score is a smart idea, but what should you do if your score is low?
 Use these tips to help you build your credit back up.Track and Monitor Your Score

 - Incorrect account opening dates